vdaas/vald/docs/contributing/coding-style.md

 | ./pkg/{component}/service      | Test only interface functions                                                                                  |
 | ./pkg/{component}/usecase      | Test only New() function                                                                                       |

+For the rest of the `./pkg` packages, we decided to implement the unit test for the exported function only.

-For the unit test of other packages, please follow the [unit test guideline](./unit-test-guideline.md) for more details on how to implement good unit test.
+Please follow the [unit test guideline](./unit-test-guideline.md) for more details on how to implement good unit test.